ivanfreire87/Minijava-Compiler/README.md

 # minijava-compiler

-A compiler for a variant of the language minijava.
+A compiler for a variant of the minijava language.